Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 - A copy of your passport
 - An image of your signature, in the email message.
 It must look like the signature on the *Abmeldung* form.[^13]

-Don't forget to write your new address in the form.
+Write your new address in the form.
 If you use a German address, and [your name is not on the mailbox](/guides/addressing-a-letter-in-germany#if-the-name-is-not-on-the-mailbox), use "c/o" or "bei" on the address form.
-You will get an *[[Abmeldebescheinigung]]* at this address around 4 weeks later.[^2] It will be sent by regular post, not registered mail.
-Some *Bürgeramt* locations don't send an *[[Abmeldebescheinigung]]* to addresses in other countries.
-If you need this document, it's better if you deregister in person.

-## How much does the Abmeldung cost?
+You will get an *[[Abmeldebescheinigung]]* at this address around 4 weeks later.[^2] It will be sent by regular post, not [registered mail](/glossary/Einschreibebrief).
+Some *Bürgeramt* locations only send the *Abmeldebescheinigung* to German addresses.

-The *Abmeldung* is free.
-You don't need to pay anything.
+If you really need the *Abmeldebescheinigung* need this document, deregister in person.

-## What happens when I deregister?
+## What happens when you deregister

 When you deregister, you don't live in Germany anymore.
 This has consequences.

 ### Health insurance

-When you deregister, you could lose your German health insurance.[^14] German health insurance is only for German residents.
+When you deregister, you can lose your German health insurance.[^14] German health insurance is only for German residents.
 If you want to keep your health insurance, you probably should not deregister.

-If you have private health insurance, you can ask for *Anwartschaftsversicherung*.
+If you have [private health insurance](/glossary/private%20Krankenversicherung), you can ask for *Anwartschaftsversicherung*.
 You pay a little money every month while you are outside of Germany.
 When you return to Germany, you can get your old health insurance back.[^15] It guarantees that you will get the same health insurance for the same price.

 ### Social security